Macoron/macoron.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Senior developer experienced with fast prototype development, scaling up prototypes and leading small research teams.
-Familiar with a wide range of AR/VR devices and technologies.

-Senior developer experienced with fast prototype development, scaling up prototypes and leading small research teams.
-Familiar with a wide range of AR/VR devices and technologies.
+Welcome to my website!
+My name is Aleksandr Evgrasin.

-Senior developer experienced with fast prototype development, scaling up prototypes and leading small research teams.
-Familiar with a wide range of AR/VR devices and technologies.
+I'm a senior developer experienced with fast prototype creation, scaling up prototypes and leading small research teams.
+I'm familiar with a wide range of <b>AR/VR</b> devices and technologies.

+Throughout my career, I have worked on various <b>machine learning</b> tasks.
+Currently, I am very interested in Large Language Models like GPT, Speech to Text synthesis, Generative Content and Computer Vision applications.

+In my free time, I actively contribute to  <b>open-source projects</b>.
+I also enjoy playing video games, traveling, running and bike riding.

+My most common nickname is macoron.